 Should a leak be detected, the plumber then has the often strenuous task of trying to locate where the leak is.
 If the leak is concealed in a wall or brickwork or unable to be located in the ground, the plumber will often give a quote to replace the complete service.

 Electronic manometers can also be used to detect a drop in pressure in pipework however are more commonly used to calibrate and commission gas appliances.
 The gas fitter will then be able to set the appliance to the correct gas pressures, as an electronic manometer has an electronic display giving very accurate readings.

-If you believe that you may have a gas leak in your home or business, or your gas bill is extremely high please contact Jim’s Plumbing on 1300 133 509.
+If you believe that you may have a gas leak in your home or business, or your gas bill is extremely high please contact Jim’s Plumbing to have it checked out today.
 We can send out one of our qualified gas fitters to test your pipework to give you peace of mind.

 Gas leaks are one of the most hazardous plumbing crises you are likely to face in a domestic setting.
 And as such our plumbers are on call 24 hours a day, 7 days a week to assist you with your gas needs.
 All of our plumbers also have a minimum of five years in the industry working with problems such as gas leaks on a daily basis so are ready to assist with your gas issue today!